alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/visual-studio-macroattach-to-local-iis.md

 [![Untitled](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/Untitled_thumb1.jpg "Untitled")](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/Untitled1.jpg)

 This requires me to navigate to Debug-&gt;Attach to process, show the list of processes, find the w3wp.exe process, attach, confirm the dialog, bla bla bla.
-It wouldnâ€™t be beautiful to attach to local IIS with the simple combination of keys?
+It wouldn't be beautiful to attach to local IIS with the simple combination of keys?
 The solution is really simple, just select Tools-&gt;Macros-&gt;Record temporary macro, then attach to local IIS and stop macro recording.
 You will end up with a Macro that you can simply modify and add to some standard Macro module.

-You can simply open macro editor (tools-&gt;Macros-&gt;Macros IDE), then create a new module (Iâ€™ve called StandardCustomMacro) and then paste the recorded macro to attach to IIS.
+You can simply open macro editor (tools-&gt;Macros-&gt;Macros IDE), then create a new module (I've called StandardCustomMacro) and then paste the recorded macro to attach to IIS.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Sub AttachToIISProcess()